OnionUI/Onion/website/docs/07-apps/01-included-in-onion/retroarch.md

 To display the RetroArch Menu press <kbd>Menu</kbd> + <kbd>Select</kbd>.

-Meny additional shortcuts are available for RetroArch, do not forget to check [Onion in-game shortcuts](shortcuts).
+Many additional shortcuts are available for RetroArch, do not forget to check [Onion in-game shortcuts](shortcuts).

 ## Advanced